 You keep the cash, and DoorDash deducts the cash amount—excluding your earnings and any tip—from your next direct deposit.

 In a way, cash payments are a way of getting your earnings sooner.
-But cash adds other complications and potential safety issues.

 Payout example for a cash on delivery order